 Find out more about supplementary assessment

-Being granted a supplementary exam
+Being granted a supplementary assessment

-All students must attempt the supplementary exam on the scheduled date and no further deferment is available.
-You will also need to achieve a pass mark in each of your supplementary exams to be awarded a grade no higher than a 4 (Pass).
-If you do not attend your supplementary exam, you will receive a grade of 3 (Fail).
+The granting of a supplementary assessment is considered to be a significant concession by the University.
+You must achieve a pass mark in your supplementary assessment to be awarded a final grade no higher than a 4 (Pass).
+If you do not attempt your supplementary assessment, you will receive a grade of 3 (Fail).

 For further information, please refer to Section 3.12.1 of the Assessment Procedure for Students.

-SUP—supplementary assessment
+SUP—supplementary assessment (centrally organised)

 Refer to exam timetable publication dates for details of when your supplementary exam timetable will be published in myGriffith.